Matthieu Legrand, MD, PhD

 |Pierre and Marie Curie University , Paris, France||Residency||2010||Anesthesiology and Critical Care Medicine|

 |Toulouse Rangueil Univeristy, Toulouse, France||MD||2003|

-As a clinical-scientist practicing critical care medicine and anesthesiology, I care for severely ill patients, including patients with sepsis, after major surgery or any life-threatening condition with the ultimate goal of improving global outcomes and limiting the long-term consequences of acute critical illnesses.
-My professional interests include diagnosing and optimum treatments of cardiovascular failure, the diagnosis, pathophysiology, and treatment of acute kidney injury and metabolic disorders, applied physiology, and bedside medical education.
-My research interests have been focusing on the development and validation of several biomarkers, mostly in the setting of sepsis and diagnostic biomarkers of Acute Kidney Injury, intending to improve the non-optimal performance of current diagnostic methods.
-We have investigated factors associated with poor outcomes in severely ill burn patients, with a particular interest in hemodynamic factors, the occurrence of Acute Kidney Injury, and sepsis.
-I have also investigated the pathophysiology of Acute Kidney Injury and the microcirculation role in kidney damage.
-We are investigating the use of vaso-active agents - from vasopressors to vaso dilators - to improve outcomes in surgical and critically ill patients.
-We are also how modulating the renin-angiotensin system impacts outcomes after major surgery or after Acute Kidney Injury .
+Dr. Legrand is a clinician scientist practicing critical care medicine and anesthesiology.
+His professional interests include diagnosing and optimum treatments of shock, the diagnosis, pathophysiology, and treatment of acute kidney injury and metabolic disorders, applied physiology, and bedside medical education.
+He cares for severely ill patients, including patients with sepsis, after major surgery or any life-threatening condition with the ultimate goal of improving global outcomes and limiting both the short and long-term consequences of critical illnesses.
+His research interests have been focusing on the development and validation of acute illness biomarkers, mostly in the setting of sepsis and Acute Kidney Injury, intending to improve the non-optimal performance of current diagnostic methods.
+He has investigated factors associated with poor outcomes in severely ill patients, with a particular interest in hemodynamic factors.
+He also has investigated the role of the microcirculation in ischemic and sepsis-induced organ injury.
+He is investigating the use of vaso-active agents - from vasopressors to vasodilators, including modulators of the renin-angiotensin system - to improve outcomes in surgical and critically ill patients.